langtonhugh/crime_covid_visual/README.md

 Similarly, a key characteristic of long-term crime trends is seasonality.
 To disentangle fluctuations in crime, and pinpoint irregularity resulting from lockdown measures, we must account for typical monthly fluctuations.
 This is what I try to do here.

-The main challenge in making this is simply compiling the data.
 First, follow the instructions below to download the open crime data from the online web portal.
-Alternatively, make use of the [API](https://data.police.uk/docs/) and
-[R package](https://github.com/njtierney/ukpolice) to get the equivalent information.
-Once you have the data saved and named according to the instructions, the R script should run smoothly to load the data and produce the output.
+Alternatively, make use of the [API](https://data.police.uk/docs/) to get the equivalent information.
+Once you have the data saved and named according to the instructions, the R script will compile all the open records and produce the visual from with the project file.

 ## Open crime data